Healthy Paws Pet Insurance Review: Is It Worth It?

 Steve Siadek and Rob Jackson are the two co-founders for Healthy Paws.
 The two met at a no-kill animal shelter and used their mutual passion for healthy, happy pets to create an insurance system that helps owners deal with the financial impacts of unexpected vet bills costs.

-According to the company website, Healthy Paws Pet Insurance is designed to cover accidents and unexpected health problems for your animals.
+Healthy Paws Pet Insurance is designed to cover accidents and unexpected health problems for your animals.

-Nonetheless, the company states that plans for cats typically cost between $15 and $40 per month, and dogs average between $25 and $60 per month.
+The company states that plans for cats typically cost between $15 and $40 per month, and dogs average between $25 and $60 per month.
 You can take the website’s short quiz to get an instant quote.